 Students and faculty begin the school year with an overnight Icebreaker adventure.
 During two days off campus, students participate in games and activities that encourage friendships and bonding, spiritual growth, teamwork, and leadership.
 This event sets a positive tone for the entire school year and deepens the connections within our student and faculty culture.

 Students gather each week for worship, praise, teaching, and reflection during chapel service.
 The service includes a student-led worship team and a variety of speakers and topics to help students better understand and live the Christian faith in thought and action.
 Our student-led worship team is made up of students, selected by audition, who display musical ability and lead with spiritual integrity.

 Just For Fun

 A number of fun and creative social events are planned each year by our student leadership.
-They include formal and informal dances, Spirit Week, Green & Gold Night festivities, movie nights, grade-level dinners, crazy class competitions, and holiday celebrations.
+They include Fall Costume Dance, Winter Ball, Junior/Senior Prom, Spirit Week, Green & Gold Night festivities, movie nights, grade-level dinners, crazy class competitions, and holiday celebrations.
 Come and catch the Bear Creek spirit!

 Growls Young Life